-Practical Object-Oriented Design in Ruby (POODR) is about how to write object-oriented code.
+Practical Object-Oriented Design, An Agile Primer Using Ruby (POODR) is a programmers tale about how to write object-oriented code.

-Authored by Sandi Metz, it is a book written by an everyday programmer.
-It explains object-oriented design (OOD) using realistic Ruby examples.
-POODR is a practical, readable, and understandable introduction to how OOD can lower your costs and improve your applications.
+Written by Sandi Metz, it explains object-oriented design (OOD) using realistic, understandable examples.
+POODR* is a practical, readable introduction to how OOD can lower your costs and improve your applications.

 If your code is killing you and the joy is gone, POODR has the cure.

 * A note on pronunciation: Think pooder, as if you were a three year old attempting to say computer.
 Please don’t think anything else, though you may smile as you say it if you like.